 Advertisement

-Despite those impressive numbers, Restrepo was not among the 257 players selected in the 2025 NFL Draft back in April.
-Nonetheless, he signed on as an undrafted free agent with the Tennessee Titans in May, reuniting with his college QB, Titans No. 1 overall pick Cam Ward.
+In 2024, Restrepo finished in the top 40 in the NCAA in receptions (69, t-38th), top 15 in receiving yards (an ACC-leading 1,127, t-13th overall), and top 10 in receiving TDs (ACC-leading 11, t-7th overall).
+But that did not translate into a Draft pick.
+However, he signed on as an undrafted free agent with the Tennessee Titans in May, reuniting with his college QB, Titans No. 1 overall pick Cam Ward.

-Turns out, Restrepo has a vascular malformation that causes his condition.
-In an interview with Footballville in 2022, his mother, Ashley Padgett, explained why it often flares up:
+Turns out, Restrepo has a vascular malformation that leads to this swelling.
+In an interview with Footballville in 2022, his mother, Ashley Padgett, explained why it often flares up.

 “Any time he gets exerted.
-Any time the blood flow is flowing and he’s working out and he’s exhausting himself, the blood flow, it makes the vascular veins… in his face swell up.”
+Any time the blood flow is flowing and he’s working out and he’s exhausting himself, the blood flow, it makes the vascular veins… in his face swell up,” said Padgett.

-According to Johns Hopkins, the standard when it comes to medicine in America, vascular malformation is a rare condition that causes blood vessels to “enlarge or form tangles, pockets, or shunting vessels that cause abnormal blood flow.”
+According to Johns Hopkins, vascular malformation is a rare condition that causes blood vessels to “enlarge or form tangles, pockets, or shunting vessels that cause abnormal blood flow.”
 Some malformations can result in pain and/or bleeding.
-However, Restrepo’s has not caused him any ill effects apart from the cosmetic look of his face.
+However, Restrepo’s has not caused him any ill effects apart from the look of his face.

-There is no clear cause of this condition, but genetics likely plays a role, according to leading medical professionals.
+There is no clear cause of this condition, but genetics likely plays a role.
 Padgett, however, believes that the doctors who delivered her baby boy back in 2002 in Coconut Creek, Florida, may be at fault.

-According to her, the doctors pinched a cluster of veins as well as his face as they attempted to use forceps to deliver Restrepo.
+According to her, the doctors pinched a cluster of veins as well as his face as they attempted to use forceps during labor.
 It certainly sounds plausible, though she didn’t notice the malformation until Xavier was about three months old.

 Titans are waiving wide receiver Xavier Restrepo, who is expected to be a candidate for Tennessee’s practice squad.